sst/sst/www/docs/migrating-from-serverless-framework.md

 ### Monorepo with multiple Serverless Framework services

 If you have a multple Serverless Framework services in the same repo, you can still follow the steps above to create a single SST app.
-This is because you can define multiple stacks in the same SST app, where as each Serverless Framework service can only contain 1 stack.
+This is because you can define multiple stacks in the same SST app.
+Where as each Serverless Framework service can only contain a single stack.

-After the SST app is created, now your directory structure should look something like this.
-The `src/` directory is where all the Lambda functions in your Serverless Framework app are placed.
+After the SST app is created, your directory structure should look something like this.

 ```
 serverless-app